Army to allow completion of Dakota Access oil pipeline

 The court documents filed Tuesday include a proposed Federal Register notice terminating the study.

+The tribe argues that under the Fort Laramie Treaties of 1851 and 1888, the federal government is obliged to consider a tribe’s welfare when making decisions that affect the tribe.

+“The Obama administration correctly found that the tribe’s treaty rights needed to be respected, and that the easement should not be granted without further review and consideration of alternative crossing locations,” Hasselman said.
+“Trump’s reversal of that decision continues a historic pattern of broken promises to Indian Tribes and violation of treaty rights.
+They will be held accountable in court.”

-ETP has been poised to begin drilling under the lake as soon as it has approval.
-Workers have drilled entry and exit holes for the Oahe crossing, and oil has been put in the pipeline leading up to the lake in anticipation of finishing the project.
+ETP has been poised to begin drilling under Lake Oahe as soon as it has approval.
+Workers have drilled entry and exit holes for the crossing, and oil has been put in the pipeline leading up to the lake in anticipation of finishing the project.
+ETP spokeswoman Vicki Granado did not immediately respond to a request for comment on the Army’s decision.

-Protesters have at times clashed with police, leading to nearly 700 arrests since the tribe set up the encampment on federal land.
+Those protesting the pipeline at an encampment the tribe set up on federal land have at times clashed with police, leading to nearly 700 arrests.
 The camp’s population thinned to fewer than 300 as harsh winter weather arrived and as Standing Rock officials pleaded for the camp to disband before the spring flooding season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.